Chicago Run Banner - board.png

 Joe Catalano

 Joe is currently the First Vice President at Morgan Stanley Private Wealth Management.
-Based in Chicago, he is a partner within the Attard Strnad Catalano Group, a team of professionals who are working to meet the multifaceted needs of a select group of clients of significant means from individuals and families to business owners and executives.
-Joe has a 20-year professional history working in asset management and finance, including roles as an analyst at Ford Motor Company and a Manager at Deloitte.
-Joe has since worked at Citigroup Smith Barney and UBS Financial Services.
-He holds a Certified Divorce Financial Analyst (CDFA®) designation and is a member of the Investments & Wealth Institute TM.
-Joe earned his B.A. in Economics from the University of Chicago.
-He is actively involved in the University of Chicago Alumni Association, formerly the treasurer of the Chi Upsilon graduate board, and is active with Bank of America Volunteer initiatives.
+Based in Chicago, he is a partner within the Kartheiser Group, a team of professionals who are working to meet the multifaceted needs of a select group of clients of significant means from individuals and families to business owners and executives.
+Joe has a 26-year professional history working in finance, both corporate and personal, including roles as an analyst at Ford Motor Company and a managerial role at Deloitte.
+Joe has since worked at Citi Smith Barney (Citi Family Office), UBS Financial Services, and was a Private Wealth Manager within Merrill Private Wealth at Bank of America.
+He holds a Certified Divorce Financial Analyst (CDFA®) designation and Certified Private Wealth Advisor (CPWA®) designation and is a member of the Investments & Wealth Institute TM.
+Joe earned his B.A. in Economics from the University of Chicago where he played Division III Football.
+He is actively involved in the University of Chicago Alumni Association, formerly the treasurer of the Chi Upsilon graduate board.
 Joe is an avid runner and recently completed his second Bank of America Chicago Marathon.
 He lives in Park Ridge with his wife and two young children.

 Alicia Coronas